anthonyrota/awaken/docs/00-introduction.md

 );
 ```

-## <a name="using-the-library"></a>Using MicroStream
+## <a name="using-the-library"></a>Using Microstream

-Using MicroStream is simple: just import the methods and variables you need to use from this package and use them.
+Using Microstream is simple: just import the methods and variables you need to use from this package and use them.
 Because this package is tree-shakable, you don't have to worry about large bundle sizes from the 100+ utilities exported by this library because they will be stripped away by your bundler in production \(reference: [Tree Shaking](#tree-shaking)\).

-MicroStream exposes all of its methods and utilities, all of which are exported from the root of the package:
+Microstream exposes all of its methods and utilities, all of which are exported from the root of the package:

 ```ts
 // TypeScript / ESModules.